rushu570/Horse-and-Human-classification-with-Tensorflow/README.md

 # Horse-and-Human-classification-with-Tensorflow
-A project using Tensorflow in python for classifying Horse and Human
+A project using Tensorflow with python for classifying Horse and Human